Clifford Kolmogorov-Arnold Networks: Background

 The resulting object has two components, a scalar $v \cdot u$ and a bivector $v \wedge u$, which represents an area.
-When \ac{ca} is used in e.g. describing the Maxwell's equations \cite{chappell2014geometric}, the electric and magnetic fields can be represented as a single element in the algebra, with $F = E + e_{123}cB$, with $E$ and $B$ the electric and magnetic vectors, while $e_{123}$ is the pseudo-scalar and $c$ is the light speed.
+When \ac{ca} is used, e.g. in describing Maxwell's equations \cite{chappell2014geometric}, the electric and magnetic fields can be represented as a single element in the algebra, with $F = E + e_{123}cB$, with $E$ and $B$ the electric and magnetic vectors, while $e_{123}$ is the pseudo-scalar and $c$ is the light speed.
 Further notice that the element $e_{123}cB$ is a bivector.
 We can now write, from the original $12$ equations, the Maxwell's equations as $(1/c \nabla_t + \nabla_x) F = 1/\epsilon_0 (\rho - J/c)$, where $\rho,J$ represent charges (scalar) and the electric currents (vector), and $\epsilon_0$ the dielectric constant.
-For convenience, we refer to the Clifford Algebra as $\Cl(p,q,r)$, $\Cl_{p,q,r}$, or simply $\Cl$, where the triplet $(p,q,r)$ counts the number of elements that square to $1,-1$ and $0$, i.e. $\qf(e_i) = \{1,-1,0\}$.